AndrewSellek/SelfSimilarThermalWinds/README.md

 Returns a streamline object.
 Its attributes include the wind parameters for which it was run, the velocity and its components, an methods to return the radius/velocity at requested values of the elevation phi.

-Sample streamlines are given in the folder examples/streamlines
+The models used Sellek et al. (in prep.) are available as sample streamlines in the folder examples/streamlines

 ## Contact
 Please report any bugs or issues [on github](https://github.com/AndrewSellek/SelfSimilarThermalWinds/issues).